 The current value of the Permanent Fund can be found on this site’s Performance page, where it is updated daily.
 The value can fluctuate up or down with market movements, and trends upward over time.

 In 1998, the definition of “income” for accounting purposes was modified to take “unrealized gains and losses ” into consideration; known a s “statutory net income,” it is provided for in AS 37.13.140.
 Statutory net income excludes unrealized gains and losses; only realized gains are transferred to the ERA.
 Unrealized gains earned by Principal are accounted for as part of Principal until they are realized, and unrealized gains earned by Earnings Reserve Account (ERA) are accounted for as part of ERA.

 The ERA is available for appropriation; decisions about uses of ERA are made each year by the people’s elected representatives – the Alaska State Legislature and the governor.
 To date, the ERA has been used to:

 - For operational costs, investment manager fees, and related state expenses.

-The Fund is doing well, and over the years has paid out more in dividends than it has taken in from mineral deposits while maintaining a healthy balance.
+The Fund is doing well, and over the years has paid out more than it has taken in from mineral deposits while maintaining a healthy balance.
 Current, detailed information on the Fund’s performance by asset class and overall can be found in the Monthly Performance Reports and Annual Reports that are posted on the website.